Date of Degree

 Copyright 2011 Daniel Conover Faltesek

 Faltesek, Daniel Conover.
-"The structural transformation of the televisual public sphere." dissertation, University of Iowa, 2011.
+"The structural transformation of the televisual public sphere."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.